 Don’t have enough transformations?
 Do you want more accurate transformations?

 - Some transformations are grid-based, meaning they are very large files and not included in the standard installation of ArcGIS Pro.
-You can download them from My Esri.
-Select My Organizations.
-Next to either ArcGIS Pro or ArcGIS Desktop (ArcMap), click View Downloads.
-Scroll down to Data and Content and next to ArcGIS Coordinate Systems Data, click Download.
+Read Install supplementary coordinate system files to learn more.

 - Get more information at the Esri Community.